Bridesburg in Philadelphia in Philadelphia County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Industry & Commerce • Military.
 A significant historical year for this entry is 1940.

 Location.
 40° 0.344′ N, 75° 3.484′ W. Marker is in Philadelphia, Pennsylvania, in Philadelphia County.
 It is in Bridesburg.
-Marker is on K&T Trail south of Walbach Street, on the right when traveling south.
+It is on K&T Trail south of Walbach Street, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 5000 Richmond Street, Philadelphia PA 19137, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Frankford Arsenal (here, next to this marker); The Delaware River brought Philadelphia to life (within shouting distance of this marker); Tacony / Wissinoming (approx. 0.2 miles away); Matthias W. Baldwin (approx. 0.4 miles away); Philadelphia Vietnam Veterans Memorial Society (approx. 0.6 miles away); Corporal Michael J. Crescenz (approx. 0.6 miles away); World War I Memorial (approx. 0.6 miles away); Veterans Memorial (approx. 0.7 miles away).
+At least 8 other markers are within walking distance of this marker: Frankford Arsenal (here, next to this marker); The Delaware River brought Philadelphia to life (within shouting distance of this marker); Tacony / Wissinoming (approx. 0.2 miles away); Matthias W. Baldwin (approx. 0.4 miles away); Philadelphia Vietnam Veterans Memorial Society (approx. 0.6 miles away); Corporal Michael J. Crescenz (approx. 0.6 miles away); World War I Memorial (approx. 0.6 miles away); Veterans Memorial (approx. 0.7 miles away).
 Touch for a list and map of all markers in Philadelphia.